-Dear Graduate/Degree Candidate:
+Dear Degree Candidate:

-The ceremony will be held at the PNC Bank Arts Center in Holmdel, NJ, on Wednesday, May 21, 2014, at 1:00 p.m.
-Admission to the amphitheatre is by ticket only.
-Considering the number of graduates and the seating capacity at the Arts Center, each graduate will receive five guest tickets.
+Spring Commencement will be held at the PNC Bank Arts Center in Holmdel, N.J., on Friday, May 13, 2016, at 12:30 p.m.
+The student processional will start at approximately 12:15 p.m.; guests are asked to be seated by 12:00 p.m.
+Gates to the Arts Center will open at 10:30 a.m.
+Admission to the amphitheater is by ticket only.
+Considering the number of graduates and the seating capacity at the Arts Center, each graduate will receive four (4) guest tickets and will have the opportunity to enter a lottery to obtain an additional ticket.
 Graduates do not need a ticket.
 Please note that the saving of extra seats at Commencement is prohibited.
 Your cooperation in adhering to this policy is greatly appreciated.
 Those without tickets are welcome to attend but will be directed to the lawn area.
 Weather permitting, seating will be available in this section.

 Finally, all of us realize that Commencement Day is an important occasion for you and your family.
 It is the culmination of many years of hard work and sacrifice.
 It is also an important day for the University to publicly recognize and affirm your achievement.
 Because of this, the University acknowledges students individually at the stage during the conferral of degrees.
 As I am sure you can appreciate, this is a lengthy but extremely important part of our ceremony.
 If you choose to participate, you are expected to remain until the conclusion of the ceremony.
 This is a courtesy that we ask our graduates to extend to one another.
-Please see the related section pertaining to Commencement Decorum when making your decision of whether or not to participate in Commencement.
+Please review the section pertaining to Commencement Decorum when making your decision whether or not to participate in Commencement.

-I hope you find this information helpful, and I hope you will be able to join us on May 21.
+I hope you find this information helpful, and I hope you will be able to join us on May 13.

 Mary Anne NagyVice President for Student Life and Leadership EngagementChair, Commencement Committee